Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Read also: Food allergy in adults
+Read also: Food allergies in adults

-How is food allergy manifested in children?
+How does food allergy manifest itself in children?

 Any product that a person consumes can become an allergen, especially for a small child.
 What are the clinical manifestations of food intolerance, and how to recognize them?
-The manifestation of symptoms can be obvious and hidden, slow.
+The manifestation of symptoms can be obvious and hidden, delayed.

 Food allergy in children with obvious symptoms:

-- Nephropathology;
+- Nephropathologies;

 - Inflammation of the joints, arthritis;